wildfly/quickstart/servlet-security/README.md

-servlet-security:  Using JEE Declarative Security to Control Access to Servlet 3
+servlet-security:  Using Java EE Declarative Security to Control Access to Servlet 3
 ====================
 Author: Sherif F. Makary